-Professor of Hebrew; Director of Hebrew Language and Literature
+Professor and Chair of Hebrew; Director of Hebrew Language and Literature

 Dr. Zafrira Lidovsky Cohen is a professor of Hebrew and director of Hebrew language and literature at Stern College for Women.
 She received her MA in Jewish education and administration from Yeshiva University and her PhD in Hebrew literature from New York University.